-Finland’s fourth largest city Oulu offers urban culture and a convenient jumping on point to the exceptional nature of the Northern Finland and Lapland.
-Sure, Oulu might be more famous as a tech hub and business city, but there is still enough exciting things to do in Oulu to keep tourists busy for a few days!
+A. Finland’s fourth-largest city Oulu offers urban culture and a convenient jumping on point to the exceptional nature of Northern Finland and Lapland.
+Sure, Oulu might be more famous as a tech hub and business city, but there are still enough exciting things to do in Oulu to keep tourists busy for a few days!

 Prosperous Oulu ideally located on the shores of the Gulf of Bothnia is a mixture of beautiful parks, waterfront beauty, Nordic design, and relaxing cafes.
-Life is easy here (if you ignore the harsh winter) and while things are considerably more animated in the long summer days, Oulu offers something unique and exciting no matter which season you visit in.
+Life is easy here (if you ignore the harsh winter).
+While things are considerably more animated in the long summer days, Oulu offers something unique and exciting no matter which season you visit in.

-Once known for wood production, tar, and salmon and famed within Finland as a significant hub for the one-time tech darling Nokia, Oulu, the world’s northernmost tech hub is making a comeback.
-Today is a significant and diverse high-tech centre as arising from the proverbial ashes of Nokia, particularly within IT and wellness technology, and Oulu, as a result, is experiencing some of the most dramatic population growth in the Nordics, fostering innovative new companies and interesting global players.
+Once known for wood production, tar, and salmon and famed within Finland as a significant hub for the one-time tech darling Nokia, Oulu, the world’s northernmost tech hub, is making a comeback.
+Today is a substantial and diverse high-tech center as arising from the proverbial ashes of Nokia, particularly within IT and wellness technology, and Oulu, as a result, is experiencing some of the most dramatic population growth in the Nordics, fostering innovative new companies and exciting global players.

 There is no glitz and glory tech and gimmicky novelty apps here, but a more reserved tech scene being built around R&D for a sustainable long-term future.